jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 or a major pentatonic with a #2/b3.
 This added tone is often called a "blue note".
-But this is an oversimplification, and playing the scale as defined does not really sound like the Blues.
+But this is an oversimplification, and playing the scale that way does not really sound like the Blues.

 A more practical way to view the blues scale is as a series of flexible "pitch areas", rather than as specific notes.